tensorflow/tensorflow/tensorflow/g3doc/tutorials/mnist/tf/index.md

 After all training epochs, the accuracy on test data will be around 98.5%.
 However if we remove dropout in the network architecture, the accuracy will decrease to 98.2%.
-This is becasue dropout can reduce the effect of overfitting.
+This is because dropout can reduce the effect of overfitting.
-If we do not have dropout, the accuracy on training data will eventually become 1.0, however the accuracy on test data will soon increase to 98.2% but get stalled there.
+If we do not have dropout, the accuracy on training data will eventually become 100%, however the accuracy on test data will soon increase to 98.2% but get stalled there.
 By adding dropout, the accuracy on training data increase slower, but the generalization ability will become better.